 As you may expect, our region will follow all Covid-19 guidelines set forth by Los Angeles County and we are working hard to provide your players with the best soccer experience possible.
-The Fall 2020 season will begin as soon as permitted by Santa Monica City and Los Angeles County.
+The Spring 2021 season will begin as soon as permitted by Santa Monica City and Los Angeles County.
 We will keep you informed about these guidelines as we get closer to the season.

 Our season may be a little different this year, but our goals for player development and community connection are the same.

-- IF the soccer season is canceled due to factors outside our control, registration fees will be refunded on a prorated basis depending on when the season was terminated.
+- If the season is canceled due to factors outside our control, registration fees will be refunded on a prorated basis depending on when the season was terminated.
 Should the season be canceled before it starting, registration fees will be refunded at 100%

 Financial assistance is available